-PRIME is an alliance of law firms across the UK and Republic of Ireland determined to improve access to and socio-economic diversity within the legal profession through work experience.
+PRIME is an alliance of law firms across the UK and Republic of Ireland determined to improve access to and socio-economic diversity within the legal profession.

 Weeks of work

 students per year

 Put simply, because the legal sector should be open to talent from all economic backgrounds – and there’s still more work to do to put things right.
 The most recent Social Mobility Commission report found that:

 of senior judges went to independent schools